 What is the Golden Ratio?

-In fact, they are using an ancient formula according to which we can make any design look harmonic and more pleasant to the eye – Golden Ratio.
+In fact, they are using an ancient formula according to which we can make any design look harmonic and more pleasant to the eye – the Golden Ratio.

 Before I explain the golden ratio in detail, there is a question that you should think about: is beauty subjective?
-Well, at webdew, we believe it's not all about subjective beauty.
+Well, at webdew, we believe it's not all about subjective beauty

-But actually, everything around us is bound to one formula – the Fibonacci sequence.
+But everything around us is bound to one formula – the Fibonacci sequence.
 Nature, space, flowers, seashells, everything.
 Because subconsciously, we are so used to seeing it.

-There is a reason that artists, sculptors, and architects have been using the formula for centuries already to create their masterpieces.
+There is a reason that artists, sculptors, and architects have been using the formula for centuries to create their masterpieces.

 The ratio is the relationship between two or more elements.
 It's been called the golden ratio when it equals 1:1.618.